 Contrary to popular belief, there are places in Singapore where you can stay without having to spend a boatload of cash.
 While these accommodations might be smaller than the ones you are typically used to, and while most of them are still more expensive than their counterparts in neighboring countries such as Vietnam and Thailand, you can still find relatively “cheap” places to stay.

-The general rule is that the farther you stay from the city center, the cheaper your nightly fee.
+The general rule is that the farther you stay from the city center, the cheaper your nightly rate.
 But that being said, prepare to fork up $50 USD to $70 USD per night, even at hostels and capsule hotels.
 To make sure you stretch your money as far as it can go, consider traveling to Singapore as a group to save on hotel costs.
-You could also try couchsurfing, but be careful and read your potential host’s references before deciding to stay at their home.
+You could also try couchsurfing, just be careful and read your potential host’s references before deciding to stay at their home.

 Use the Buses and the MRT or Walk

-One thing that Singapore has that is relatively inexpensive, however, is their public transportation.
+One thing that Singapore has that is relatively inexpensive is their public transportation.
 Their trains and buses are clean, efficient, and always arrive and depart on time.
 It is so easy to get to most places on the island, with the one exception being the Singapore Zoo area.
 Most journeys along the bus lines and MRT lines will only cost you $0.71 USD.

 Now Singapore is also a very walkable city.
 When I was there I walked from the Merlion statue all the way around to the Helix Bridge and ended up in Marina Bay Sands.
 I also walked extensively throughout Chinatown, Little India, the Botanic Gardens, and Orchard Road.
-Depending on the weather, if where you’re going is nearby, it may be worth it to just take a nice stroll through Singapore’s busy streets.
-Do note, however, that it can get hot outside so maybe a bus ride or a subway ride might be a better idea at the hottest time of the day.
+Depending on the weather, and if where you’re going is nearby, it may be worth it to just take a nice stroll through Singapore’s busy streets.
+Do note, however, that it can get hot so maybe a bus ride or a subway ride might be a better idea during the hottest time of the day.

 Eat at Hawker Centers